-- 1.1.1 A CoSpace Grand Prix team should consist of 2 to 4 members.
-Each participant can only register for one team. - 1.1.2 All team members must be the right age for their respective age groups. - U12 group: Teams with all students aged 9 to 12 year old can participate in this category. - U19 group: Teams with all student members aged 13 to 19 year old can participate in this category.
-If a team has mixed ages (i.e. both U12 and U19 members), they will be allowed to compete in U19 category. - Age is as specified on 1st July in the year of the competition. - 1.1.3 Every team member needs to carry out a technical role for the team (strategy planning, programming, etc.), which should be identified at registration.
-Each member will need to explain his/her technical role and should be prepared to answer questions regarding the technical aspects of their involvement during preparation for the CoSpace Grand Prix Challenge. - 1.1.4 Teams should be responsible for checking updated information (schedules, meetings, announcements, etc.) during the event.
+- 1.1.1 A CoSpace Grand Prix FisrtSteps team should consist of 2 to 4 members.
+Each participant can only register for one team.
+All team members must be under 12 year old. - Age is as specified on 1st July in the year of the competition. - 1.1.2 Every team member needs to carry out a technical role for the team (strategy planning, programming, etc.), which should be identified at registration.
+Each member will need to explain his/her technical role and should be prepared to answer questions regarding the technical aspects of their involvement during preparation for the CoSpace Grand Prix FisrtSteps Challenge. - 1.1.3 Teams should be responsible for checking updated information (schedules, meetings, announcements, etc.) during the event.